jcp650/bikeshare/README.md

-# Bikesharing Startup Tableau Visualizations
+# Bikeshare Startup Tableau Visualizations

 ## Project Overview
 In this project, the client requested detailed data visualizations using Tableau with the purpose of creating a business plan for a bikeshare startup.
 CSV files were provided containing CitiBike data from New York, which was used as a user behavior model for the proposed business.